lnikol00/Fast-food-E-commerce-Shop/README.md

 * NODE_ENV - set to development

 # Frontend - client

+### `npm install` or `npm i`

+The command is used in Node.js and JavaScript development to install the dependencies listed in a project's package.json file.

 Front end is built using React JavaScript and consists of 2 parts, client side and dashboard which is designed for admin.

 In the project directory, you can run: